Skip to content

 25. Number (or percentage) of company-owned mills that source from company-owned operations and third parties?

-The company reports that 10 mills only source FFB from their own plantations, while five mills source from both own plantations and third party suppliers, and three source solely from third parties.
+The company reports that of the 18 mills owned by the company, 10 mills only source FFB from their own plantations, while five mills source from both their own plantations and third-party suppliers, and three mills source solely from third parties.
+Data as of 2022.

 • Y